Poland in December: tips for making the most of your winter in Poland

 The shortest day of the year.
 Click here to learn about the weather in Poland in the wintertime (December, January, and February).

-• December 24
+- December 24

 Christmas Eve (Wigilia)

-• December 25
+- December 25

 Christmas Day (Boże Narodzenie)

 A public holiday in Poland.
-Stores, malls, shopping centers, public institutions, schools are CLOSED.
+Stores, malls, shopping centers, public institutions, and schools are CLOSED.
 People in Poland usually visit family and friends to celebrate together, go to church, sing carols (kolędy), and spend long hours at the table.

-• December 26
+- December 26

 Second Day of Christmas (Drugi Dzień Świąt Bożego Narodzenia)

-• December 31
+- December 31

-New Year’s Eve / St. Silvestre’s Day (Sylwester
+New Year’s Eve / St. Silvestre’s Day (Sylwester)

 It’s the start of the carnival season in Poland.
 People usually go out to parties and balls.
 Stores are typically open no longer than 5-6 pm.